How Much Is Stamp Duty in the UK?

 Second home and buy-to-let surcharge

-If you're buying an additional property (second home, buy-to-let, or holiday let), you pay an extra 3% on top of the standard rates3.
+If you're buying an additional property (second home, buy-to-let, or holiday let), you pay an extra 5% on top of the standard rates3.
+The surcharge rose from 3% to 5% on 31 October 2024, so any guide still quoting 3% is describing the old rate.

-This surcharge applies to the entire purchase price, not just the amount above £250,000.
+The surcharge applies to the entire purchase price, not just the amount above £125,000.

 On a £500,000 buy-to-let property: